ICMS-conference/icms-conference.github.io/2020/call-for-session-proposals.md

 *   Review the submitted abstracts and make decision on their acceptance, as soon as each one arrives.
 *   Post accepted short abstracts on the session web page.
 *   Complete the process by 24 February 2020
-*   During the meeting, chair the session.
+*   During the meeting: manage the session, and arrange for chair(s) for each time slot.

 Extended abstracts for the proceedings may be submitted via EasyChair (until 16 March 2020; details TBA) by those who were accepted as speakers in any session.
+Session organisers can have papers themselves (acceptance agreed by an appropriate programme chair).

 **Format of a session**